-A study of the doctrine of the Universal Church and the local church including its organization, ordinances, government, and purpose; and a consideration of the planning of an educationally sound and balanced program for all age-groups in the church.
+A study of the doctrine of the universal church and the local church including its organization, ordinances, government, and purpose.
+The course is also designed to enable men to give leadership to the local church ministry with regard to aims, principles, organization, and agencies of a biblically sound and balanced program for all age-groups in the church.
 Group work is required.
-Taught interdepartmentally with the
+Taught interdepartmentally with the Department of Systematic Theology.

-Prescribed, spring semester, second year.
+\Prescribed, spring semester, second year.
 3 hours.